ZeroStudMuffin/CEA2/README.md

   disabled.
 Additional **Show OCR**, **Show Crop** and **Show Log** buttons reveal raw text with bounding box heights, an exact crop preview showing the warped image passed to ML Kit, and a dialog with collected debug logs for troubleshooting.
+- A **Tune Pipeline** button in debug mode opens sliders and fields for adjusting OCR preprocessing values during the current session.
  - Batch Binning is enabled by default, allowing multiple captures before assigning a bin.
 An **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them. **Send Record** uploads all queued items at